andrenq/trading/README.md

 -   `PUT /quote/`  : Manually updates the data of one stock.
 -   `PUT /quote/iexMarketData`  : Updates the data of all stocks saved in the database.

-### Tader Controller
+### Trader Controller
-This controller is used to manage the traders and their accounts.
-You can create a new trader with a new account, add or remove funds from the accounts, and  delete a trader.
+Trader controller is used to manage the traders and their accounts.
+You can create a new trader with a new account, add or remove funds from the existing accounts, or  delete a trader.
 To delete traders, all their positions and accounts must be empty.

 #### End Points
 -   `DELETE /trader/dailyltraderId/{traderId}`  : Deletes a trader if funds on his account is zero and all positions are also zero.